-Celtic can 'definitely trouble' Madrid - Miller
+Celtic can definitely trouble Real Madrid - Miller

 Carlo Ancelotti's Madrid have won all five of their domestic games this season and top La Liga by three points after beating nearest challengers Real Betis 2-1 on Saturday, but Miller points out that they "notoriously start slow" in the Champions League and lost at home to Moldova's Sheriff Tiraspol last season.

-Celtic have gone 10 games unbeaten at home, with only Rangers managing a draw, since losing to Bodo-Glimt in the Europa Conference League knock-out stage in February and fellow former Celtic forward Simon Donnelly also believes Postecoglou's side can "give a good account of themselves".
+Celtic have gone 10 games unbeaten at home, with only Rangers managing a draw, since losing to Bodo-Glimt in the Europa Conference League knockout stage in February and fellow former Celtic forward Simon Donnelly also believes Postecoglou's side can "give a good account of themselves".

 "Celtic going into it on the high of a 4-0 win against Rangers, the place is going to be jumping on Tuesday night," he added.
 "With their attacking prowess, they can hurt Real Madrid.
-The test will be can they keep the likes of Karim Benzema, Vinicius Junior and Luka Modric at bay?"
+The test will be can they keep the likes of Karim Benzema, Vinicius Jr and Luka Modric at bay?"